VisualFP/docs/SA/design_concept/content/poc/compiler-platform.typ

 Thus using the common #ac("GHC") toolstack as development environment and as compiler for the VisualFP application is the best option.
-Its usage that the usage of #ac("GHC") as compiler imposes the project of any great risk, but in regards of the usage of #ac("GHC") as a library, we are aware that problems may arise.
+Its usage that the usage of #ac("GHC") as compiler imposes the project of any great but problems are expected to arise when using #ac("GHC") as a library. that problems may arise.